shaunmcglinchey/weatherHQ/README.md

 To do
 --------------
 * Increase unit test coverage
+* Add unit tests for Location Controller, UI-Routing, and use of Weather Factory
 * Add integration tests
 * Validate accuracy of OpenWeatherMap sunrise and sunset times
 * Finish AngularJS frontend 'weatherDetail' component by adddingg support for the input of city code via the UI (form).